CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

 When you send a file over the internet
-Pull request let uou tell others about changes you have pushed to a branch in a repository on github.
+Pull request let you tell others about changes you have pushed to a branch in a repository on github.

 ## Question 12